-There are other lenders and debenture trustees of the Company who have pari passu charge over the security provided for the Issue.
-While the Company is required to maintain security cover of 100% of the outstanding amount of the NCDs and the interest thereon, upon the Company's bankruptcy, winding-up or liquidation, the other lenders and debenture trustees of similar ranking will rank pari passu with the secured NCD holders, after exhausting the first pari passu holders and to that extent, may reduce the amounts recoverable by the secured NCD holders.
+10. There are other lenders and debenture trustees who have pari passu charge over the Security provided amount of the NCDs and the interest thereon, upon the Company's bankruptcy, winding-up or liquidation, the other lenders and debenture trustees of similar ranking will rank pari passu with the secured NCD holders, after exhausting the first pari passu holders and to that extent, may reduce the amounts recoverable by the secured NCD holders.
 Pursuant to Regulation 17(2) read with Schedule I of the SEBI Debt Regulations, the Company is required to obtain permissions / consents from the prior creditors in favour of the debenture trustee for creation of such similar ranking pari passu charge and the same is required to be disclosed.
 The Company has applied to the prior creditors for such permissions / consents.
 Some of them are still pending.
 The Company will only be able to file the final prospectus with the Registrar of Companies after obtaining such permissions /consents and disclosing it in the prospectus.